 - Possible Issues During Pregnancy And Breastfeeding

-Since there is not enough research here, we suggest that pregnant and breastfeeding women consume onion juice in limited amounts.
+Since there is not enough research done in this regard, pregnant and breastfeeding women should consume onion juice in limited amounts.
 Consult your doctor for more information.

-- Might Lower Blood Sugar Way Too Much
+- May Lower Blood Sugar Way Too Much

-Onion juice can lower blood sugar (21).
-So, if you are someone who is already on diabetes medications, the juice can lower your blood sugar levels way too much.
+Onion juice can lower blood sugar (23).
+If you are already on diabetes medications, the juice may lower your blood sugar levels way too much.
 Please check with your doctor – they may adjust the dosage accordingly.

 - May Cause Bleeding Disorders

 As onion (juice) may slow down blood clotting, it can increase the risk of bleeding (24).
 If you have a bleeding disorder, don’t consume onion juice.
 This is one reason you should also avoid onion juice at least two weeks before a scheduled surgery.

 If you have indigestion issues, be wary of onion juice as it can aggravate the condition.
 It may also trigger acid reflux or related conditions (25).